HealthBioscienceIDEAS/aic2023-workshop/docs/pet.md

 the same time as tracer injection.
 Now see if you can repeat the relevant steps above to create a SUVR image for the MK-6240 scan.
 You’ll need to look at the .json file and the timing and framing information to determine which frames to SUM to generate the SUVR image.
-The most commonly used MK-6240 SUVR windows are 70-90 min or 90-110 min post injection.
+The most commonly used MK-6240 SUVR windows are 70-90 min or 90-110 min post-injection.
 For most tau tracers, the inferior cerebellum is a valid reference region.
 If you run out of time and would like to view an MK-6240 SUVR image, you can view the images in <path>, which have been pre-processed.
 In addition, we have also pre-processed the PiB image using a different image pipeline that outputs DVR instead of SUVR.
 Compare the DVR and